 This particular trip was tentatively planned about a year ago but after recent events in my life, I’d decided to cancel my part in it.
 While I may be good at making plans, I’m even better at cancelling them, especially when it involves meeting people socially for the first time or having a holiday.
 There always seems to be work or family crises that take priority and since I’m also a shy person, postponing meet-ups tends to be my default mode of operating.
 On this occasion though, I was persuaded to do something out of character.

-It’s because of our mutual appreciation of Greg’s blog and each other’s that Kevin and I met up and enjoyed one of the best hikes I’ve ever done.
+It’s because of our mutual appreciation of Greg’s blog that Kevin and I met up and enjoyed this beautiful hike.
 Technology is a great way for people with shared interests from across the world to make contact.
 However, losing my phone signal on this walk and being surrounded by wilderness gave me a much needed break from the constant demands of technology.
 For a short time I was unreachable.
 If you want to cut the umbilical cord or should I say, the chains of slavery to your phone and computer screen then head to the Coomera Circuit.

 For me the magic of Lamington National Park began earlier in the day, before our walk.
 While Kevin was catching up on sleep from his long drive north I was up taking a few shots of the changing colours during the sunrise from Binna Burra Lodge on the top of the mountain.
 I have an internal clock that wakes me around 5am every day no matter how tired I am.
 It’s not appreciated by family members…